jimmyharris/vimfiles/README.md

 ## Plugins with My Modifications

+The following plugins  have special modifications for my tastes.
+If you wish to use them by all means do so, but it is recomended that you remove these and add direct links to the original repositories I forked them from as those update more frequently.

-  * jimmyharris/vim-snippets -- Always good to have your own snippets library.
+  * jimmyharris/vim-snippets -- Always good to have your own snippets library. (originally via honza/vim-snippets)
   * jimmyharris/vim-colors-solarized -- This plugin is ugly when used with tagslist.
-I have modified it to be cleaner on windows.
+I have modified it to be cleaner on windows. (originally via altercation/vim-colors-solarized)
   * jimmyharris/nerdcommenter -- Ocasionally I will discover languages that this plugin does not support.
-I add them here and submit them upstream.
+I add them here and submit them upstream. (orivinally via scrooloose/nerdcommenter)